algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TestPlan.md

 # VI.
 Conclusion and acknowledgements

 Delivering software that does not work or is buggy can damage our professional image and spoil the user experience.
 That is why the testing phase is so important.
-We have a duty to deliver a programme that meets as many different requirements as possible.
-The testing phase will guarantee the quality of our programme and ensure that it works as it should.
+We have a duty to deliver a program that meets as many different requirements as possible.
+The testing phase will guarantee the quality of our program and ensure that it works as it should.

 Within our team we would like to thank the software engineering team for their work.
-We would also like to thank our Programme Manager and Technical Lead for all the information they shared with us on which the test plan is based.
+We would also like to thank our Program Manager and Technical Lead for all the information they shared with us on which the test plan is based.
 Finally, we'd like to thank our project manager for leading the team towards our common goal.
 And of course we would like to thank the QAs from the other teams we worked with.